metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 Good misdirection from Kyle Shanahan, running counter plays to the outside zone runs they normally run.
 A good example of why he's a quality offensive coach.

 Micah Parsons has damn well near impacted every single play he's been on the field.
 Amazing.

+Cowboys now resorting to the hurry-up offense to matriculate the ball downfield.
+To their credit, it's working.